aleXOR2/python3-notepad-intellisense/README.md

 ## Description

 This project aims to enhance Notepad++ with advanced autocompletion for Python 3.
-Why?
+### Why?
-If you work on your laptop while without power supply, you notice that popular IDE's drain too much energy.
+If you work on laptop while without power supply, you notice that popular IDE's drain too much energy.
 In contrast, Notepad++ consumption is quite modest compared to any IDE.

 Tested on Notepad++ 7.5.6 32 bit.